F5XC – Filter Reusability

 Co-work closely with project stakeholders to make comprehensive design decisions.

-During the design ideation and iteration process, I faced several challenges, the most complex and interesting of which included:
+During ideation and iteration, I encountered several challenges, the most complex and interesting of which included:

 Constructing new design patterns.